-Our Local Nature Map: Coming Spring 2021
+Our Local Nature Map: Spring 2021

 How do you find out what you have got?

-Answer: you do a survey of the local area and, in this case, record all the different habitats you find and then you turn this data into a Nature Map which everyone can understand and use.
+You do a survey of the local area and, in this case, record all the different habitats you find and then you turn this data into a Nature Map which everyone can understand and use.

 And you use lots of people to help collect the information you need.
 People like you.